zhengqili/Crowdsampling-the-Plenoptic-Function/README.md

 evaluation code for reproducing the results.

+Download and unzip pretrained models from and put all the folders in the same directory as evaluation.py

 To run the evaluation,

 change variable "root" and "data_dir" in evaluation.py to code directory and data directory respectively.
 The code is not highly optimized, so you have to use 4 GPUs with > 11GB memory to run the evaluation